Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

 Using energy-efficient light bulbs is always a good switch.
 But remember to turn the lights off when leaving the room or when you’re not using it all.
 If you’re living in a big house with lots of lights inside, this could help reduce the electricity bills.

 You can also invest in motion detector lights that automatically turn off without movement.
 The upfront costs may be higher than conventional light bulbs but they will pay off in savings and the environment in the long run.

 - Minimizing Travel

 Trade your planned holiday abroad for an adventure within the UK.
 To make it more eco-friendly, tray travelling by train.
 Airlines produce hundreds of millions of tonnes of CO2 each year.
-Remember what Dorothy said of there being no place like home?
+Remember what Dorothy said about there being no place like home?
 I’m sure you’ll find a lot of adventure at home.

 - Collecting Rainwater

 It may not be always featured on the news but there’s a water crisis going on is some parts of the world due to climate change.
-Thus, by gathering rain water, you are saving tap water, conserving energy, and helping solve the water crisis.
+Thus, by gathering rainwater, you are saving tap water, conserving energy, and helping solve the water crisis.